Last Updated on February 23, 2022

 Efforts should be made to take hydration breaks during regularly scheduled mask relaxation station breaks; stop, pull over and take a drink while remaining stationary.

 Find Out Where the Relaxation Stations Are Located.
 Guests will find “relaxation stations” at each of the parks.
 These are designated areas where guests can remove their masks while maintaining distance from other parties.

 Plan a Sit-Down Meal Mid-Day

-There is only so much relaxation stations and snack pit stops one can make before it’s time to sit down for a meal.
-Instead of pulling over next to a trash can and eating your lunch that way, we suggest finding proper seating and taking your time while you have some mask-relief.
+There are only so many relaxation stations and snack pit stops one can make before it’s time to sit down for a meal.
+Instead of pulling over next to a trash can and eating your lunch that way, we suggest finding proper seating and taking your time while you have some mask relief.

 Talk to your Kids

 All of the prep in the world won’t help if the kids are squirming and fussing about their masks.
-It is important to talk to your kids about why they need to wear their mask and how to keep the mask on their face at all times.
+It is important to talk to your kids about why they need to wear their masks and how to keep the mask on their faces at all times.

 The Best Disney Masks

 You can make or purchase face masks for adults and children in some pretty incredible colors and patterns.
 The better the pattern, the more luck you will have to convince the children to keep it on their faces.